-Well this whitetail season has been a good one for me here in Kansas, even though I haven’t been able to get that big buck on the ground with my bow.
-I have seen as many as sixteen different nice racked bucks but I have only seen one really nice buck that I would have shot given the chance.
+Well this whitetail season has been a good one for me here in Kansas.
+Even though I haven’t been able to get that big buck on the ground with my bow.
+I have seen as many as sixteen different nice racked bucks.
+But I have only seen one really nice buck that I would have shot given the chance.

-I have filmed several young but promising bucks at very close range but the one big boy I saw was locked down with a doe about one hundred yards across a field and just would not leave the doe he was with to come to the many different calls I used to try and lure him into bow range.
-Having a very busy work schedule during the rut didn’t help me at all and the the moon phase during the rut seemed to really have the big boys moving at night and has made for a tough deer season.
+I have filmed several young but promising bucks.
+But the one big boy I saw was locked down with a doe about one hundred yards across a field.
+He just would not leave the doe he was with.
+To come to the many different calls I used to try and lure him into bow range.
+Having a very busy work schedule during the rut didn’t help me at all.
+And the the moon phase during the rut seemed to really have the big boys moving at night and has made for a tough deer season.

 Send us those pictures of your whitetail season and share your success stories with us, we’d love to hear them.
 Thanks for stopping by and an early Merry Christmas everyone.